 |Microphone frequency response||100 Hz – 10 kHz|

 First things first, this is a wonderful-looking headset.
-If we had to guess its price at a glance, we’d never arrive at just $40.
+If we had to guess its price at a glance, we’d go way beyond $40.
 The finishing touches to the exterior are tastefully done with a brilliant blend of matte and gloss finishes.
-Plus the headset can complement many builds thanks to several color options.
+Plus, the headset can complement many builds thanks to several color options.

-Nevertheless, its nature as a budget solution becomes evident as soon as you grab hold the headset.
-The construction here is all-plastic and while it doesn’t feel particularly flimsy, it certainly doesn’t feel premium either.
-The only piece of metal on the frame is inside the headband, which at least helps add some durability to one of the parts that need it the most.
+Nevertheless, its nature as a budget solution becomes evident as soon as you grab hold of the headset.
+The construction is all-plastic, and while it doesn’t feel particularly flimsy, it certainly doesn’t feel premium either.
+The only piece of metal on the frame is inside the headband, which at least adds some durability to one of the parts that need it the most.

-Mesh isn’t nearly as good at isolating noise and keeping the bass in as leatherette so some users dislike it with a passion.
-We can understand why – if you’re doing everything you can to make your audio experience the best it could be getting a headset with mesh ear cushions can feel similar to shooting yourself in the foot.
+Mesh isn’t nearly as good at isolating noise and keeping the bass in as leatherette, so some users dislike it with a passion.
+We can understand why – if you’re doing everything you can to make your audio experience the best it could be, then getting a headset with mesh ear cushions can feel similar to shooting yourself in the foot.

 - This is a budget headset.
 The sound quality here is not going to be amazing by any stretch of the imagination.

 - This is a gaming headset.
 For gamers, it’s usually more important that their headset can see them through a long gaming session than it is to get a more isolated sound.
-In this context an okay sounding headset that you can wear for hours on end beats out a good sounding headset that will make your ears sweat and ache more quickly.
+In this context, an okay-sounding headset that you can wear for hours on end beats a good-sounding headset that will make your ears sweat and ache more quickly.

-The microphone once again exemplifies this design philosophy that’s focused on elevating the gaming experience above everything else.
+The microphone again exemplifies this design philosophy focused on elevating the gaming experience above everything else.

 It’s a unidirectional detachable microphone with some noise cancelation.
-The noise cancelation is not exceptional, but it’s capable of eliminating the keyboard and mouse noises which are arguably the most important noises to cancel.
-You can turn off the AC while gaming or just mute the mic while someone is vacuuming or you’re airing out the room close to heavy traffic, but the keyboard and mouse clicking is harder to get rid of.
+The noise cancelation is not exceptional, but it can eliminate the keyboard and mouse noises, arguably the most important thing.
+You can turn off the AC while gaming or just mute the mic, but the keyboard and mouse clicking are harder to get rid of.

-The microphone also features no windshield, which can be a big problem, but the HS35 offers a workaround for this by letting you position the bendable mic however and wherever you want – once adjusted it stays put.
-This again saves some trial and error before you can place the microphone in such a way it picks up your voice well enough at speaking volume, without torturing the ears of your teammates on the other side of the Discord call with popping noises, but it can be done.
+This again saves some trial and error before you can place the microphone in such a way it picks up your voice well enough at speaking volume, without torturing the ears of your teammates on the other side of the Discord call with popping noises.

-From what we’ve written so far it shouldn’t be too hard to guess what kind of audio quality the HS35 offers – it’s okay at best.
+From what we’ve written so far, it shouldn’t be too hard to guess what kind of audio quality the HS35 offers – it’s okay at best.

-This headset is very bass-heavy, yet the bass would’ve been better with leatherette ear cushions, so the quality and punchiness isn’t the best this price range has to offer.
-Nevertheless, you do get a lot of power out of the 50mm drivers.
-The mids are forgettable and the highs are a bit weak.
+This headset is very bass-heavy, yet the bass would’ve been better with leatherette ear cushions, so the quality and punchiness aren’t the best this price range has to offer.
+Nevertheless, you do get a lot of power out of the 50mm drivers, although the mids are forgettable, and the highs are a bit weak.

-The Corsair HS35 takes the gaming part of its identity as a gaming headset quite seriously and as such it deserves respect.
-Too many headsets spread themselves too thin, while trying to appeal to different audience, but the HS35 takes gaming as its top priority and does what it’s set out to do – offering gamers what they need.
+The Corsair HS35 takes the gaming part of its identity as a gaming headset quite seriously.
+For that, it deserves respect.
+Too many headsets spread themselves too thin while trying to appeal to different audiences, but the HS35 takes gaming as its top priority and does what it’s set out to do – offering gamers what they need.

 Overall, we have to say we are quite impressed with the Corsair HS35.

 It’s got everything a gamer could want – a lightweight and comfortable build, a decent mic, good sound, and even a stylish look.
-It offers no extra features, but at such a low asking price this is to be expected.
-This is a barebones headset, but the meat has been expertly picked off the bones, leaving behind a sturdy and functional skeleton than no gamer on a budget would be disappointed with.
+It offers no extra features, but at such a low asking price, this is expected.
+It’s a barebones headset, but the meat has been expertly picked off the bones, leaving behind a sturdy and functional skeleton that no gamer on a budget would be disappointed with.

-If you’re not a gamer then its value diminishes greatly, but we don’t see this as an issue.
+If you’re not a gamer, then its value diminishes greatly, but we don’t see this as an issue.
 Just as one cannot judge a fish by its ability to climb a tree, we will not judge this gaming headset by its value for non-gamers.
-All we can do it point out its intended use and target audience.
+All we can do is point out its intended use and target audience.

-If your budget isn’t hard-capped at $40 then the HS35 becomes a much less desirable option, as you can easily find better headsets at the $60 price range, let alone higher, but for gamers on a tight budget, this is a godsend.
+If your budget isn’t hard-capped at $40, then the HS35 becomes a much less desirable option, as you can easily find better headsets in the $60 price range, let alone higher.
+However, if you’re a gamer on a tight budget, this is a godsend.